souryacs/LitRevw/SingleCellMethods.md

 [Fast, sensitive and accurate integration of single-cell data with Harmony - Korsunski et al. Nat Meth 2019](https://pubmed.ncbi.nlm.nih.gov/31740819/) Batch correction method.
 First performs modified K-means soft clustering to assign cells to potential candidate clusters (1 cell is assigned to multiple clusters).
 Then define batch-specific parameters are used to compute the penalty of cluster assignments.
 Finally, a weighted sum of these clustering assignments are performed to define the final clusters.

+### Differential Analysis

+[A new Bayesian factor analysis method improves detection of genes and biological processes affected by perturbations in single-cell CRISPR screening - Zhou et al. Nature Methods 2023](https://pubmed.ncbi.nlm.nih.gov/37770710/) Guided Sparse Factor Analysis (GSFA).
+Input: 1) scRNA-seq expression matrix (Y), 2) perturbation matrix  (G) - gRNA perturbations per cell.
+Method: Decomposes Y into latent factors (matrix Z) and derives the weights of genes onto factors (W).
+Then computes the dependencies of factors onto perturbation matrix via multivariate linear regression.
+Also performs differential analysis between control and perturbation conditions with respect to these factors to identify DEGs.
+These DEGs are better powered compared to DE analysis on standard scRNA-seq data.

 ### Cell annotation

 [Cross-tissue immune cell analysis reveals tissue-specific features in humans - CellTypist - Conde et al. Science 2022](https://pubmed.ncbi.nlm.nih.gov/35549406/) Cell annotation using SGD + logistic regression.
 Applied on immune cell types.
 Supports both low and high-resolution cell annotation, but may require manual curation of datasets.